-A member is eligible for a disability benefit provided (a) he or she has credit for at least 10 years of service, and (b) the disability is approved by ERB.
-The monthly benefit is equal to 2% of FAS times years of service, but not less than the smaller of (a) one-third of FAS or (b) 2% of FAS times year of service projected to age 60.
-The disability benefit commences immediately upon the member's retirement.
+Disability Benefit - A member is eligible for disability benefits if they have acquired at least ten years of earned service credit and is found totally disabled.
+The disability benefit is equal to 2% of the member's FAS multiplied by the number of years of total service credits.
+However, the disability benefit shall not be less than the smaller of (a) one-third of the m ember's FAS or (b) 2% of the member's FAS multiplied by total years of service credit projected to age 60.